 Reverting BIOS / UEFI to the Default Settings

-If none of the methods above have worked for you and you’ve previously made sure that you’re using the latest BIOS / UEFI version and that Standard PC HAL is active, one last fix that might fix the issue for you is to revert every BIOS or UEFI settings to the default values.
+If none of the methods above has worked for you and you’ve previously made sure that you’re using the latest BIOS / UEFI version and that Standard PC HAL is active, one last fix that might fix the issue for you is to revert every BIOS or UEFI settings to the default values.

 Keep in mind that due to the fragmented nature of BIOS versions and the fact that newer rigs use UEFI instead, we can’t provide you with a definitive guide that will allow you to revert the values of BIOS or UEFI to the default.